SaddlebackCSS/ACM_2015/automating.md

 # Adding Automated Testing

 You will be able to download the sample input/output for the problems in a ZIP file.

-You can extract the files using the grapical file manager or the `unzip` command (eg `unzip samples.zip`).
+You can extract the files using the graphical file manager or the `unzip` command (eg `unzip samples.zip`).
 The sample input will be in a `.in` file, and the expected output will be in a similarly-named `.out` file.

 You can redirect your program's stdin using the following: